Abinaya-Ganesh/Computer_vision_and_NLP_projects/README.md

     • Tabulate other performance metrics for comparison.

-    • Analyze the results to understand the impact of different architectures and datasets on model performance.
+    • Analyze the results to understand the impact of different architectures' performance on different datasets.

   **NOTE:**